Data & Assessment

 California’s Annual Progress Reports provide the opportunity for schools to see how their students are performing on statewide standardized tests over time.
 The reports offer performance data for the whole school, along with significant subgroups represented in a school’s population.
 Subgroups can include students who are economically disadvantaged, English learners, students with special needs, and students of particular ethnicities.

-Use our Data Dashboard page to see the percent of students at your school who have attained “proficiency” as measured by California’s Standardized Testing and Reporting (STAR) system, High School Exit Exam, and Adequate Yearly Progress (AYP) criteria.
-Results are available for English language arts and math over a five-year period.
+Use our STAR Legacy Reports page to see the percent of students at your school who have attained “proficiency” as measured by California’s Standardized Testing and Reporting (STAR) system, High School Exit Exam, and Adequate Yearly Progress (AYP) criteria.
+Results are available for English language arts and math over a five-year period, 2009 to 2013.

 Schools can gauge their performance and look at ways to improve their success by using this data along with other local measures.
 Proficiency Targets set by the state are detailed below.